FRex/Botes/README.md

 # Botes
 Botes is a simple notes keeping application made with [Lazarus IDE](https://www.lazarus-ide.org/).
 Written mostly for personaly use, potentially unstable and buggy - backup your allnotes.txt if you use it!

+For backup/convenience if a directory named `old` is present near `botes.exe` then on each save in addition to saving current notes to `allnotes.txt` a file named `allnotes-yyyy-mm-dd-hh-nn.txt` (`mm` means month, `nn` means minutes, both are 0 padded thus alaways two digits) with same contents will be saved to `old`.
+Those backup files are never read, only written to (sometimes overwritten if notes are saved more than once within a single minute) and no other files are touched in this directory at all.
+This means it might be very worthwhile to compress those files individually or into an archive, especially since they are largely (ASCII) text and very similar to each other and saved very frequently so the space savings will be very large.

 # Demo
 Here is a self contained zip with all you need to try botes out on 64 bit Windows: [link](https://ln.sync.com/dl/23c5f7410/grkq6yfi-fzcuxrra-v4juvnf6-gv9gt7z2).